Does Domain Registration Length Affects SEO Rankings?

-What is Domain Registration Length?
+What is Domain Registration Length in SEO?

 Domain Registration Length means for the number of year’s, the domain renewal amount paid in advance to the Registrar, You can pay for at least 1 year & maximum 10 years.
 For every domain bought, you have to pay a yearly renewal amount.